Dortmund squanders 3-goal lead to draw in Bundesliga

 Dortmund, which squandered a four-goal lead in a dramatic 4-4 draw with Schalke last season, next visits Tottenham in the Champions League on Wednesday.

-Second-placed Borussia Moenchengladbach lost to Hertha Berlin 3-0.
-Gladbach previously won all nine of its home games this season.
+Moenchengladbach, which had been second, lost to Hertha Berlin 3-0.
+Gladbach had previously won all nine of its home games this season.

 Also, Hannover defeated 10-man Nuremberg 2-0 in a bottom-of-the-table match, Frankfurt drew at Leipzig 0-0, and Freiburg drew with Wolfsburg 3-3.